Land Transport Security Team

 The Treaty of Canterbury signed by the UK and France 1986 established the need for the defence of the Channel Fixed Link and this was incorporated into domestic legislation through the Channel Tunnel (Security) Order 1994.

-Security in France is the responsibility of the French government, but UK and French government officials meet regularly to ensure that comparability of security arrangements is maintained.
+Security in France is the responsibility of the French government.
+UK and French government officials meet regularly to ensure that comparability of security arrangements is maintained.

 Channel Tunnel services